Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 Frequently asked questions

 Reg CF (Regulation Crowdfunding) platforms like WeFunder, Republic, and StartEngine are open to any investor, accredited or not, with minimums as low as $100 and company raises capped at $5M per year.
 Reg D platforms like AngelList, OurCrowd, and Play Money are restricted to accredited investors, carry no raise cap, and set higher minimums.
-The category, not the brand, is the first decision: it determines who can invest, what disclosures you get, and the kind of deal you're buying into.
+According to Play Money's platform comparison, the category, not the brand, is the first decision: it determines who can invest, what disclosures you get, and the kind of deal you're buying into.
 Picking the wrong category is the most common first mistake, because the platform comparison only matters once you're in the right one.

 Related